Honda Civic (sixth generation): Canada

 Canadian trim packages were mostly similar to the United States, though with different designations.
 Canadian Civic sedans came in LX and EX, which roughly correspond to the American DX and LX; there was no Honda-branded Canadian equivalent to the American EX sedan – the Canadian-market only Acura EL filled this spot.
 Canadian Civic coupes came in LX, Si, and SiR, the equivalent of the DX, EX, and Si in the United States.
-Only the EX sedan, Si coupe and SiR coupe had power locks and power windows, the Si and SiR coupes were the only Canadian Civic trims with a power moonroof.
+Only the EX sedan, Si coupe, and SiR coupe had power locks and power windows, the Si and SiR coupes were the only Canadian Civic trims with a power moonroof.
 All sedans and coupes had a group option package available that added air conditioning and anti-lock brakes.
 The hatchbacks, available only in CX and DX trims, were sold as economy cars; as in the US, they had none of the amenities of other trims in the Civic lineup, not even as options.
 All sedans, coupes, and the hatchback DX had dual front airbags; while the CX hatchback had the driver's side airbag only.

 Canadian Si and SiR trims included ABS and heated mirrors.
 The Canadian SiR also was available in New Vogue Silver Metallic.

 A Canadian SE sedan trim that slotted between the LX and EX was available for the 1999-2000 model years, which included all standard equipment from DX plus automatic transmission, power locks, CD player, air conditioning, and keyless entry.

 The Civic DX Special Edition (SE) hatchback was a special trim package released for the model year 2000 only.
-The car was similar to the Canadian DX hatchback, but came with additional standard features including mesh 14-inch wheels (identical to an optional wheel in the Japanese market beginning with the previous generation of Civic, and similar in design to the common third generation 15-inch Integra mesh wheels), body-coloured side mirrors and side mouldings, a mid-wing and a Special badge on the rear of the hatch.
+The car was similar to the Canadian DX hatchback, but came with additional standard features including mesh 14-inch wheels (identical to an optional wheel in the Japanese market beginning with the previous generation of Civic, and similar in design to the common third generation 15-inch Integra mesh wheels), body-colored side mirrors and side mouldings, a mid-wing and a Special badge on the rear of the hatch.